kamu-data/kamu-docs/content/cli/cli-reference.md

     Array of arrays - compact and efficient and preserves column order
   - `table`:
     A pretty human-readable table
+  - `parquet`:
+    Parquet columnar storage.
+Only available when exporting to file(s)

 * `-w`, `--wide` — Show more details (repeat for more)